UTheCat/softlocked/README.md

 # softlocked, a random git repository
 This project has been archived.
-If you'd like, you can check out its successor, [Jumpvalley](https://github.com/UTheCat/jumpvalley).

 ## Inspirations
 Softlocked, this now archived project, takes lots of inspiration from these cool platformers that you should consider playing: